MrRupa/Sc1015/README.md

 Additionally, we visualize the stroke count by each categorical variable using bar charts and calculate the probability of having a stroke within each unique variable and display the results.
 This helps us understand the association between each variable and the likelihood of experiencing a stroke.

 We also calculate the frequency of different types of variables and visualize the proportion of strokes by each categorical variable using bar plots.

 And Lastly, we use the chi-squared test to determine if there is a significant association between the categorical variables and stroke outcomes.
 The p-values help us understand the significance of these associations.This data visualization and analysis parts provides an in-depth understanding of the stroke dataset, the relationships between various factors, and the potential implications of these factors on stroke outcomes.

 ### 4. Data Splitting

-In this section, we performed, defined the numerical variable to meet the requiremrnt of the neural network. we use the train_test_split to split the data of 80% train and 20% test and assigned the train dataset to do data sampling for the four models:
+In this section, we performed and defined the numerical variable to meet the requiremrnt of the neural network.
+We use the train_test_split to split the data of 80% train and 20% test and assigned the train dataset to do data sampling for the four models:
 - Original
 - Random Oversampling
 - SMOTETomek Resampling
 - SMOTEENN Resampling

-we save all the resampled data in test.csv file accordingly.
+we save all the resampled data in each .csv file accordingly.

 ### 5. Logistic Regression